First Five Innings Baseball Betting: Everything You Need to Know

 Even the best starting pitchers rarely pitch beyond the 5th inning.
 During the 2018 MLB season only 30 starters in the entire league had an IP/GS (innings pitched per start) ratio of 6 or above, and the Cleveland Indians were the only team whose starters averaged 6 innings on the mound.

 On the flip side, Tampa Bay was the only team whose starters averaged less than 5 innings on the mound.
-As such, it’s a safe bet to assume the vast majority of starters will complete 5 innings of play, effectively removing the bullpen as a consideration in first 5 innings bets.
+As such, it’s a safe bet to assume the vast majority of starters will complete 5 innings of play, effectively removing the bullpen as a consideration in baseball F5 bets.

 If you’re highly confident in the relative strength of a starting pitcher but lack confidence in the team’s bullpen to finish the job, it’s a good opportunity to place a first 5 innings bet.
 Similarly, it might be worth wagering on the first 5 innings if you know a strong bullpen could quickly recoup the losses of a weak starter in later innings.